indexeddbshim/IndexedDBShim/docs/KNOWN_ISSUES.md

 ### Error.prototype.stack Accessor

+The relevant WPT tests:

-- `../non-indexedDB/DOMException-stack-accessor.js`: 3 of 9 tests pass.
+- `../non-indexedDB/DOMException-stack-accessor.js`: 3 of 9 tests
-    All 6 failures are about `Error.prototype.stack`'s own property descriptor (`Object.getOwnPropertyDescriptor(Error.prototype, 'stack')`
+  pass without fudging the results.
+All 6 failures are about `Error.prototype.stack`'s own property descriptor (`Object.getOwnPropertyDescriptor(Error.prototype, 'stack')` returns `undefined` in this Node/V8 environment, where the WPT test expects an accessor property with `get`/`set`).
-    returns `undefined` in this Node/V8 environment, where the WPT test expects an accessor property with `get`/`set`).
-Looks like a genuine Node/V8-vs-browser-V8 engine difference in how `Error.stack` is exposed (per-instance vs. an `Error.prototype`-level accessor), not something `DOMException`'s shim controls or can polyfill without reaching into `Error.prototype` itself.
+  It appears to be a genuine Node/V8-vs-browser-V8 engine difference in how `Error.stack` is exposed (per-instance vs. an `Error.prototype`-level accessor), not something `DOMException`'s shim controls or can polyfill without reaching into `Error.prototype` itself.

 ### Deadlocking (requiring solution of separate databases per store)

+The relevant WPT tests:

-- `idb-explicit-commit.any.js`: 9 of 12 tests pass -- `commit()` itself
+- `idb-explicit-commit.any.js`: 9 of 12 tests pass without fudging results -- `commit()` itself
   (committing, going inactive immediately, throwing on double-commit or abort-after-commit, etc.) is fully implemented and correct.
 The 10th test, "Transactions with same scope should stay in program order, even